tejokrishna10/pll-design-osu-180nm/README.md

 1.**INTRODUCTION TO ON-CHIP CLOCK MULTIPLIER:**

-**What I have Learnt in the Workshop**

-1.What , Why and How a PLL is used to achieve frequency multiplication ?<br />
-2.How to obtain a netlist from circuit and do a pre-layout simulation using NGSPICE?<br />
-3.How to perfrom layout and extract parasitic information and obtain postlayout netlist and again perform simulation?<br />

 The repository contains simulation files and other relevant files for on-chip clock multiplier using PLL(Fclock-in:5MHZ-12MHz ;Fclock-out:40MHz-100MHz at 1.8V)IP.
 The goal is to design on-chip clock multiplier using OSU-180nm technology node.The on-chip clock multiplier is present in almost all synchronous processors.